How to bake your own perfect Kilimanjaro Trek cake:

 - DO buy the 3L water pack with insulated/thermal water tube.
 This will help most on your summit day when your water will freeze.

 - Tip: after each sip, blow the water back to prevent the tip of the tube from freezing.

 - DO DO DO drink 3 liters of water a day – don’t skip on this.
-Daniel only drank 1.5L a day and on summit day he had BAD altitude sickness.
+My friend only drank 1.5L a day and on summit day he had BAD altitude sickness.
 I know that the water alone might not be the sole contributor to his altitude sickness, but why leave it up to chance?
-Plus, I think it’s because he is muscular and muscles require more oxygen to function than a lazy girl with no muscles like me.

 - Fun fact: smokers tend to do better on summit day because they are used to getting less oxygen.
 So smokers you can do this too!!!

 - They do recommend taking the altitude sickness pills (Diamox), but I’ve heard it has weird side effects like it makes you feel spacey and numbness in fingers and toes.
 I guess do what you feel most comfortable

 - DO put in iodine pills to purify the water regardless if they say the water is boiled.
 The iodine pill makes the water taste a little weird at first, but you can also add electrolyte tablets (see below) to mask the taste.
 I actually prefer the iodine flavor as it reminds me that my water is clean — haha.
 I’ve search other ways to purify water and the iodine pills are the cheapest and easiest.